Police bill passes 1st House hurdle

 The bill promising to set in motion reform of the police force sailed through its first reading in the House of Representatives on Wednesday.

 Prime Minister Prayut Chan-o-cha walks past police chief Pol Gen Suwat Jangyodsuk, left, on his way to a Police Commission meeting on Wednesday.
-VARUTH HIRUNYATHEB
+(Photo: Varuth Hirunyatheb)

 The Royal Thai Police bill was passed for second-reading scrutiny by a vote of 565 to two with three abstentions.